dotnet/csharplang/proposals/records-wip.md

 1. executes the instance field initializers appearing in the class-body; and then invokes the base class constructor with no arguments.

-1. initializes compiler-generated backing fields for the properties corresponding to the value parameters (if these properties are compiler-provided; see [Synthesized properties](#Synthesized Properties))
+1. initializes compiler-generated backing fields for the properties corresponding to the value parameters (if these properties are compiler-provided

 ### Properties